steveyiyo/blog.steveyi.net/content/en/posts/youtube-background-playing-android.md

 ---
 title: 'Enjoy background playback on Android devices without subscribing to Youtube Music Premium (works for Youtube too!)'
-author: "SteveYi"
 date: 2020-06-19T15:58:18+00:00
 draft: false
 tags: ["Android", "Life Hacks"]
-Author: 蘿蔔
+author: 蘿蔔
 ---
 This guide is primarily demonstrated on an Android phone, although the same method can be applied to Android tablets.
 For iOS/iPadOS users, a similar method can be used [as described in this post](https://blog.steveyi.net/youtube-background-playing-ios).

 ### Let's get started